usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.16.6 Dispensers

-Toilet paper dispensers shall be installed within reach, as shown in <a href="91standards_figures/fig29b.htm" title="Fig. 29(b)">Fig. 29(b)</a>.
+Toilet paper dispensers shall be installed within reach, as shown in [Fig. 29(b)](#figure29b).
 Dispensers that control delivery, or that do not permit continuous paper flow, shall not be used.

 ### 4.17 Toilet Stalls